 We developed a new robot called EMI (Expressive, mobile and interactive).
-We hand crafted the facial animation, voice and motive expressiveness to form an identifiable personality.
+We crafted the facial animation, voice and motive expressiveness to form an identifiable personality.

-Facial expression: EMI is able to present the different emotions (in conjunction with voice output), shown in Figure [].
+Facial expression: EMI is able express different emotions, in conjunction with voice output, shown in Figure [].

-Voice communication: Similar to devices like Alexa or Google home, EMI is equipped with wake-up word detection, command recognition and natural language understanding, to enable a natural communication.
+Voice communication: Similar to smart speaker devices, EMI is equipped with wake-up word detection, command recognition and natural language understanding, to enable natural communication.

-Motive expressions: EMI utilizes the differential drive Kobuki base to move about the world and the ROS framework to combine the various aspects of the robot’s intelligence.
+Motive expressions: EMI is built using the differential drive Kobuki base to move about the world, and the ROS framework to integrate the various sensors to build its world-view.

-The design of EMI robot is influenced by the design guidelines proposed by Shih et al. on the development of emotional agents with respect to the key ideas: Emotion, Design, Recognition, and Reaction [].
+The design of the EMI robot is influenced by the design guidelines on the development of emotional agents, proposed by Shih et al. , with respect to the key ideas: Emotion, Design, Recognition, and Reaction [].

-Emotion: various design cues can be used together to formulate the emotional expression of the robot.
-EMI is designed with larger spherical body (compared to spherical head), voice imitating children’s pitch together with animated emotions in order to create the unified emotional robot personality.
+Emotion: various design cues can be combined to formulate the emotional expression of the robot.
+EMI is designed with a larger spherical body (compared to its spherical head), a child-pitched voice and animated emotions in order to create its characteristic robot personality.

-Design and Recognition: The design and representation of the emotion should be generally perceivable by human.
-EMI adopts the projected head, which gives an intuitive approach to realize emotional expressions.
-We have tested several designs and on different materials for the projected head for the visual output.
-After several internal evaluation, we finalized the projected object and minimalist design of the face, which is commonly accepted.
+Design and Recognition: The design and representation of emotion should generally be perceivable by humans.
+EMI adopts the projected head, an intuitive approach to realize emotional expressions.
+We have tested several designs including different materials for the projected head for the visual output.
+After several evaluations, we converged on a minimalist, cartoon-liked design, which is easily interpretable.

-Reaction: Emotions can lead to positive and negative reactions from users.
-“Kawaii” (cuteness) culture is prevalent in Japanese culture, and we can predict the user’s reaction in this context.
-EMI’s emotion expression is allied with the “Kawaii” concept andwe expect user’s sympathy about EMI’s emotion.
+Reaction: In order to elicit positive reactions from users, EMI was designed to be adorable, aligned with the concept of ‘kawaii’ (cute), a prominent aspect of Japanese popular culture.

 User Study

-We have conducted an experiment to explore the effects of the emotional behaviors of EMI --projected face expression, voice, and motion—in EMI’s interaction with users.
+We have conducted an experiment to explore the effects of the emotional behaviors of EMI —projected face expression, voice, and motion—in EMI’s interaction with users.
 Our hypotheses were:

-The emotional behavior of EMI helps to increase tolerance and patience of users towards EMI.
+The expressive behavior of EMI helps to increase tolerance and patience of users towards EMI.

 The emotional behavior of EMI helps to entice users to interact with EMI.